-pictures of multiple scripta.
-(S)he can use critical editions and lists with incipits and explicits to help define a scriptum as one work or the other.
+This high medieval conceptualization of the relation between the universal (the work) and the particular (the scriptum) can be highly valuable to medievalists, because it can be used to reconsider the Lachmannian terminological framework.
+Of course, there must necessarily be a difference between the present-day understanding of a medieval work (such as the Vita secunda of St. Ghislain) and the medieval concept of that work.
+A researcher in the digital era has the means to compare pictures of multiple scripta.
+He or she can use critical editions and lists with incipits and explicits to help define a scriptum as one work or the other.
 The present-day scholar is able to collect all these reproductions and tools on a desk, and base the definition of a work on them, delimiting its boundaries quite clearly.
 In contrast, the average medieval scribe was probably forced to recognize works from memory, realizing that one scriptum looked or sounded similar to something he previously read or heard.
 The process of recognition is certainly the same, but the conception of a work will have been less clearly delimited in medieval times.
-For a medieval scribe, we could assume that every new scriptum of the Vita Sedunda that he encountered over the course of his career - which could span 30 years or more - would cause him to subtly adjust the work he had in mind.
-As a result, the medieval work was no less real then ours, but certainly less stable.
+For a medieval scribe, we could assume that every new scriptum of the Vita secunda that he encountered over the course of his career-which could span 30 years or more-would cause him to subtly adjust the work he had in mind.44 As a result, the medieval work was no less real then ours, but certainly less stable.

-As we saw earlier, Ingarden would object that the idea of a work that exists only in its readings results in a work that is fundamentally unstable, so that it cannot support true statements about its nature (such as 'the Iliad is written in Hexameter').
+As we saw earlier, Ingarden would object that the idea of a work that exists only in its readings results in a work that is fundamentally unstable, so that it cannot support true statements about its nature (such as "the Iliad is written in Hexameter").
 Yet I would argue that this objection is valid only from a very radical point of view that presupposes that only ideal objects such as circles have the stability that support a true description of their essence.
 This almost Platonic philosophical position was not that of Abelard and his many followers, who would define the work as the recognition of similarity between multiple scripta.
-Hypothetically, they could have looked at a number of scripta that were all written in hexameters and told a story about Achilles' grudge during the Trojan War.
+Hypothetically, they could have looked at a number of scripta that were all written in hexameters and told a story about Achilles's grudge during the Trojan War.
 They would have recognized the similarity between these scripta, and the hexameters would have been one of the aspects that caused this recognition.
 As a result, the hexameters would have been an essential part of Abelard's mental definition of this work.
-As such, the statement that 'this work, called the Iliad, is written in hexameter' becomes a statement as necessarily true as 'this circle is round'.
+As such, the statement that "this work, called the Iliad, is written in hexameter" becomes a statement as necessarily true as "this circle is round."